BobKerns/BobKerns.github.io/_posts/2019-05-10-GOP-Religion-and-Hate.md

 Maybe gays aren't trying hard enough to be straight.
 Maybe my religion requires me to hate those who would help.

 It's a long story.
 This is just one of the challenges we face.
-Evangelism was never about this kind of thing, any more than it was about slavery, which it opposed
+Evangelism was never about this kind of thing, any more than it was about slavery, which it opposed.

 But it was the original viral message, and it can be weaponized.